Search Knowledge Base by Keyword

 More bad news- Normally, Net Operating Losses (NOLs) can be carried forward and used in future years for C Corps.
 On the other hand, unused NOLs will be lost forever with an S corporation election unless the C Corp can use it for previous years through amended tax returns.
 Otherwise the NOL cannot be used by the S Corp nor its shareholders.

 Other issues arise from accounts receivable, inventory, and rents, royalties and investment income.
 More discussion is always required when dreaming of converting your C Corp to an S Corp.
-And don’t worry, we won’t judge you on the reasons you were a C corporation from the beginning (there aren’t many legitimate reasons short of funding the startup or seed money with a self-directed 401k).
+And don’t worry, we won’t judge you on the reasons you were a C corporation from the beginning (there aren’t many legitimate reasons short of funding the startup or seed money with a self-directed 401k or paring down debt with excess cash).